-Paul Adamo and Vince Sofo have been running venues together since 1994, but 127 Brunswick Street is their most ambitious project to date.
+Paul Adamo and Vince Sofo have been running venues together since 1994, but Hotel Fitzroy is their most ambitious project to date.
 The duo spent several years restoring the mustard-coloured Old Colonial Inn, which still looks the same from outside.

 The ground floor now houses Ichi Ni Nana, an izakaya and sushi bar that spans an enormous floor, outdoor deck (with a retractable roof), a basement and a mezzanine.